caruby/small/README.md

 Synopsis
 --------
 caSmall is a framework for deploying a caTissue RESTful web service and custom web applications.
+This project features a web service.
+The companion [Scat](http://github.com/caruby/scat) project is a light-weight web application.

 Feature List
 ------------